Goal Setting Research

 - The Effects of Assigned Versus Participatively Set Goals, and Individual Differences When Goal Difficulty is Held Constant, 1979 (clerical test).

-- and performance appraisal activities, coding, managerial training, card sorting, die casting, customer service, and pastry work (see study for citations).
+- and performance appraisal activities, coding, managerial training, card sorting, die casting, customer service, and pastry work (see the study for citations).

 Feedback vs. No Feedback